Report: NBA leaning heavily toward Disney World

-Disney World has emerged as the frontrunner to host NBA teams and games if the 2020 season resumes, The Athletic reported Wednesday.
+Disney World has emerged as the front-runner to host NBA teams and games if the 2020 season resumes, The Athletic's Shams Charania reported Wednesday.

+Orlando has moved ahead of Las Vegas as the top neutral-site candidate,

 Commissioner Adam Silver said on May 12 he wanted to decide within "two to